-We’ve all heard of that friend of a friend whose prom spray tan turned her into Shrek for the night.
+We’ve all heard of that friend of a friend whose spray tan turned her Shrek-like the night before prom.
 Either that or you have experienced green underarms or random spots of green straight after a spray tan, so let us explain why your spray tan turned green.

-So, will your green spray or fake tan turn brown?
+So, will your green spray tan or self-applied fake tan turn brown?
 Read on for more information on why this has happened.

 It’s very rare for a spray tan to turn green, and the problem usually lies with just how green you look.
 If your body is entirely green or green-tinged, the problem lies in the tanning salons’ fake tan.

 However, if you only have certain areas that are green such as your armpits, your face, or small patches, it is because you have not prepped properly for your spray tan.

 In a Nutshell: How to prevent your spray tan from going green

 - Sweat turns green after tanning, use a large quality (fluffy) fan brush to dust talc over inner elbows, under breasts and underarms

 - Shower off all your deodorant and perfume: How to prepare for a spray tan